 Music and neuroscience are no strangers to one another.
 For decades, scientists have been trying to find the link between our brains and the stimulus that music provides.

-In 2013, research led by Valorie Salimpoor threw some more light on the subject.
+Research led by Valorie Salimpoor threw some more light on the subject.
 Salimpoor initiated the research because she was once so overwhelmed by hearing Johannes Brahms’ “Hungarian Dance” in the car that she was forced to pull over.
 So she started trying to figure out why.
 She gathered a group of 19 volunteers, who were asked to listen to short samples of 60 songs they’d never heard before.
 They were then asked to bid a small amount of money for each track — up to a maximum of $2 (with their own money).
 While they listened, the brains of the participants were scanned using an MRI.

 Here’s where it got interesting: several different brain regions were stimulated in the participants’ brains when they liked a song, but when they were willing to pay for a song, there was one area in particular that lit up — the nucleus accumbens, the region in the brain responsible for the sensation of “pleasant surprise.